Aftermath of the Holocaust: Holocaust denial

 Holocaust denial is the claim that the genocide of Jews during World War II–usually referred to as the Holocaust–did not occur in the manner and to the extent described by current scholars.

 Key elements of this claim are the rejection of the following: that the Nazi government had a policy of deliberately targeting Jews and people of Jewish ancestry for extermination as a people; that between five and seven million Jews were systematically killed by the Nazis and their allies; and that genocide was carried out at extermination camps using tools of mass murder, such as gas chambers.

 Many Holocaust deniers do not accept the term "denial" as an appropriate description of their point of view, and use the term Holocaust revisionism instead.
 Scholars, however, prefer the term "denial" to differentiate Holocaust deniers from historical revisionists, who use established historical methods.

 Most Holocaust denial claims imply, or openly state, that the Holocaust is a hoax arising out of a deliberate Jewish conspiracy to advance the interest of Jews at the expense of other peoples.
 For this reason, Holocaust denial is generally considered to be an antisemitic conspiracy theory.
 The methods of Holocaust deniers are often criticized as based on a predetermined conclusion that ignores extensive historical evidence to the contrary.
+As of 2025, 17 European countries, along with Canada and Israel, have laws in place that cover Holocaust denial as a punishable offence.